 After you pass your test

-What to do after passing your driving test and where to bring your certificate of competency.
+What to do after passing your driving test and how to apply for your licence.

 Only once you are in possession of a full valid driving licence are you legally allowed to drive while unaccompanied.

-You need to apply for your driving licence within two years of receipt of your certificate of competency.
-If you don't apply for your licence within this time, your cert will no longer be valid and you will have to pay for and sit the driving test again.
+You need to apply for your driving licence within two years of receiving your certificate of competency.
+If you don't apply within this time, your cert will no longer be valid and you will have to pay for and sit the driving test again.

 You can apply for a driving licence online at ndls.ie with a Public Services Card and verified MyGovID or you can book an appointment to attend in person at a National Driver Licence Service (NDLS) centre.